otto-hyyrynen/control-panel-app/README.md

 I have not used any css preprocessors, since the scope of the project is small.
 I have also not included any unit tests, although they could be easily added with Jest and React testing library.

-I have tried to follow all the rules and specifications as per assignment.

--Otto Hyyrynen